 Tips for Getting Great Sleep

-While there is no simple formula for boosting the amount of time you spend in each sleep stage, there are behaviors you can adopt to give yourself the best chance at an efficient night of sleep.
+While there is no simple formula for boosting the amount of time you spend in each of the stages of sleep, there are behaviors you can adopt to give yourself the best chance at an efficient night of sleep.
 Here are some good practices we’ve learned from the leading studies on sleep science:

 - The darker your room, the better you sleep.
 Light influences the wake stage of sleep so the darker you can get your room, the more time you will get in the restorative stages.

-- Set your room temperature to at or around 68 degrees.
+- Set your room temperature at or around 68 degrees.
 You will fall asleep quicker when your bedroom is slightly cool.

 - Your bed is not a multi-use space.
 The more you can train your body to associate your bed with sleep, the more adept you will be at falling asleep in that space.
 As such, avoid work and leisure time spent in your bed.